 I found out two weeks ago that I have been living with low-grade to mild perioral dermatitis.
 What always appeared to just be nostril and chin redness (perhaps, due to years of sun damage or smoking I wrongly presumed) was in fact the dreaded PD.

-Thankfully, as fate would have it I met up with my girlfriend, January, aesthetician and founder of skincare brand, January Labs, for hot yoga one morning.
+Thankfully, as fate would have it I met up with my aesthetician girlfriend for hot yoga one morning.
 As we were walking out of the ninety-eight degree torture chamber (I only go to these types of things at the behest of friends), I could feel the skin around my face begin to itch.
 It felt tight, inflamed and hot.
-Must be from the death chamber I thought and proceeded to ignore it, but when I turned to January she was shocked, “OH!
+Must be from the death chamber I thought and proceeded to ignore it, but when I turned to her she was shocked, “OH!
 It looks like you have a rash on your face.
 I wonder if you have perioral dermatitis…”

 This simple statement sent me on an internet journey that led to a skincare routine overhaul, supplement expansion, and major lifestyle changes.
 The result: I have the best skin I’ve had in years right now and my perioral dermatitis is almost completely under control, if not almost gone.